Oscann/Oscann/README.md

-- 👋 Hi, I’m @Oscann
+- Hi, I’m @Oscann
-- 👀 I’m stupid
-- 🌱 I’m dumb
-- 💞️ I’m deprived of intelligence
-- 📫 How to reach me: send me an e-mail (oscandido10@gmail.com)
+- New to programmming
+- Currently, a brazilian sophomore

 <!---
 Oscann/Oscann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.